 To learn more about Pasadena City College, choose from the options below:

-Pasadena City College is located in the urban setting of Pasadena, California, less than an hour from Los Angeles.
+Pasadena City College is located in the urban setting of Pasadena, California, in the suburbs of Los Angeles.

-If you want to see Pasadena City College for yourself, plan a visit.
+If you are interested in seeing Pasadena City College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 134 to Pasadena, or book a flight to the nearest airport, Burbank Bob Hope.

 You can also take a virtual campus tour to get a sense of what Pasadena City College and Pasadena are like without leaving home.

 The deadline for Fall first-year applications to Pasadena City College is Continuous processing.

 The deadline for Fall transfer applications to Pasadena City College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs